jackythesmurf/FakeOS-mac/README.md

 * Integrated Youtube clone in "Safari app"
   - Video and Audio can be played
-  - Replicates the style of Youtube
+  - Replicates the style of Youtube in Safari
 <img width="500" src="Screen Shot 2023-01-10 at 9.43.48 am.png">